mahtokamal/Cyber_Security_Interviews/cybersecurity_interview_questions.md

 1. What is your first question you'll ask about the company?
 2. What is the second question you'll ask about the people?

-3. What is the third question you'll ask about your growth?
+### What is the third question you'll ask about your growth?
+What are thr growth and training opportunities for a SOC team.
 # Scenarios-based Questions